ericmjl/Network-Analysis-Made-Simple/README.md

 ## Easiest way: Anaconda Distribution of Python

-If you have the Anaconda distribution of **Python 3** installed, then follow this set of instructions.
+If you have the Anaconda distribution of **Python 3** installed, then run `bash conda-setup.sh`, which wraps the commands below.

 1. `$ conda env create -f environment.yml`
 1. `$ source activate network`